Ultimate Requiem

 Ultimate Requiem is a series of comic books published by Marvel Comics.
 It takes place in the Ultimate Universe following the events of Ultimatum.
-The X-Men and Fantastic Four stories were published as one shots, while the Spider-Man story was published as a two-issue limited series.
-The books serve as an epilogue to each of the Ultimate Universe's three core titles, which were all canceled following Ultimatum.
+The X-Men and Fantastic Four stories were published as one shots, while the Spider-Man story was published as a two-issue with the name Ultimatum: Spider-Man Requiem #1 and #2 limited series.
+The books serve as an epilogue to each of the Ultimate Universe's three core titles, which were all canceled.
 The issues in the series are the last ones published as Ultimate Marvel comic books before the imprint was relaunched as Ultimate Comics.

 Plot summary

 Spider-Man

 J. Jonah Jameson and Ben Urich returned to the Daily Bugle offices, still shocked at the widespread destruction caused by the Ultimatum Wave.
-Jameson believes his family was dead and admits that he was wrong about Spider-Man's supposed criminal status.
-However, the Daily Bugles website is still operational, and the remaining staff is determined to keep writing and let the world know what happened.
+Jameson believes his family is dead and admits that he was wrong about Spider-Man's supposed criminal status.
+However, the Daily Bugles website is still operational, and the remaining staff are determined to keep writing and let the world know what happened.
 Jameson, inspired by Spider-Man's heroism, decides to write a piece about him, and Urich gives him a flash drive containing all of the Spider-Man stories that Jameson had previously rejected.
-As he browses the files, Jameson recalls an incident in which Spider-Man saved Tony Stark from Madame Hydra and her HYDRA terrorists.
+As he browses the files, Jameson recalls an incident in which Spider-Man saved Tony Stark from Madame Hydra and her Hydra terrorists.
 Jonah is interrupted by Urich, who informs Jameson that Spider-Man has been reported dead.
 As Jameson writes the article that has become Spider-Man's obituary, he begins to reflect on the hero's past exploits, remembering another incident in which Spider-Man saved civilians from an attack by the Hulk.
 He admits that he consistently misrepresented Spider-Man as a villain, rather than a hero.
 Meanwhile, Captain America, Iron Man and the military are searching for survivors in the ruins of New York City.
 They then find a maskless Spider-Man in the rubble.
 In the last panel, Spider-Man opens one of his eyes, signifying that he is still alive.